 Global shutter is used for capturing moving objects, while rolling shutter is used for capturing still images.
 A rolling shutter camera is cheaper, especialy for resolutions above 1.6 Megapixel.
-A 12MP rolling shutter camera costs approx. 200 euro, while a 12MP global shutter costs approx. 1000 euro.
+For example, our 12MP rolling shutter camera costs approx. 200 euro: MER2-1220-32U3C.
+In contrast, our 12MP global shutter costs approx. 1000 euro: ME2P-1230-23U3C.
 A Global shutter has larger pixels, therefore a larger sensor as a rolling shutter camera.
 As a result, a global shutter camera is more light sensitive and produces sharper images.

 Exposure and Shutter

 Exposure time is a period of the shutter from open to close.
-During the period, the light exposing on the chip’s photosensitive array and Photoelectric effect occurs, then photoelectric charges are produced.
+During the period, the light exposing on the chip’s photosensitive array and Photoelectric effect occurs.
+After that, photoelectric charges are produced.
 By the A/D transformation, the grayscale value of each pixel is displayed.
 Under a certain light intensity, the longer the shutter is open, the longer the exposure time, the brighter the image.
-Long exposure time can show the trajectory of slow moving objects on an image, and short exposure time can record things more accurately.
+Long exposure time can show the trajectory of slow moving objects on an image.
+Short exposure time can record things more accurately.

 With the development of technology, the film gradually gave way to the chip, and the control method of the shutter also changes from mechanical control to electric control gradually.
-When using the electric control mode, a new exposure begins when the charge of the photoelectric unit is completely emptied, and when the charge of the photoelectric unit is transferred out, the exposure ends.
+When using the electric control mode, a new exposure begins when the charge of the photoelectric unit is completely emptied.
+When the charge of the photoelectric unit is transferred out, the exposure ends.

 For the global-shutter CCD/CMOS sensor, the camera starts and stops exposure of all pixels in an array simultaneously.
-But for the rolling-shutter CMOS sensors, the camera only exposure one line at a time, then to the second line, etc., they read out one line at a time, by the time they read the next line, the object has moved.
+But for the rolling-shutter CMOS sensors, the camera only exposures one line at a time, then to the second line, etc..
+It reads out one line at a time, by the time it reads the next line, the object has moved.